 Some states require you list any potential allergens and potential for any cross contamination even if the allergen is not used in the recipe.

 FDA Allergen Labeling Example: Contains Wheat, Milk, Egg, and Soy

 WHERE CAN I SELL MY COTTAGE FOOD PRODUCTS

 Florida Cottage Food Laws – Sales Rules

 You may sell your cottage food products from your residence directly to the consumer.

-Sales are also approved at farmers’ markets, flea markets and roadside stands, provided you have no other food items in your space that require a food permit.
+Sales are also approved by mail order, at farmers’ markets, flea markets and roadside stands, provided you have no other food items in your space that require a food permit.

 Inside kitchenincome.com you can find out how many cottage food entrepreneurs are getting sales faster than they can make the food.

 Cottage food operators may sell cottage food products on their website, but the products are prohibited to be delivered by mail order.